 - Gutenberg is used to write blog posts.

-On Divi Tips and on my other blog (La Webeuse), it is this philosophy that I apply.
+On Divi Tips and my other blog (The Webeuse), this is the philosophy I apply.

-Why use a powerful and resource-hungry tool to simply display text and a few images here and there?
+Why use a powerful and resource-intensive tool to simply display text and a few images here and there?

-So here it is, to write simple articles, no need for a page builder, whatever it is...
+So there you have it, to write simple articles, you don't need a page builder, whatever it is...

-But that's where all the frustration is.
-We are still missing that little module, that little extra that we would have liked to insert in our article.
+But this is where the frustration lies.
+We are still missing that little module, that little extra that we would have liked to insert into our article.
 For example: an accordion, a blog module or whatever!

-Phew, version 4.1 of Divi finally allows us to combine the 2.
-No more need to add addons for Gutenberg to get a complete tool.
+Phew, Divi version 4.
+1 finally allows us to combine the two.
+No need to add addons for Gutenberg to get a complete tool.

-The Divi Layout Block is a new feature of Divi that allows you to insert Divi modules within your Gutenberg layouts.
+The Divi Layout Block is a new feature in Divi that allows you to insert Divi modules within your Gutenberg layouts.

-Since a video is often more meaningful than words, here is Nick Roach who presents this feature:
+Since a video often speaks louder than words, here is Nick Roach introducing this feature:

-I couldn't resist the temptation to test these Divi Layout Blocks right away and I'll tell you how it works ...
+I couldn't resist the temptation to test these Divi Layout Blocks immediately and I'll explain how they work...

 4 - Divi Layout Block: how does it work?

-Nothing could be simpler, you're not going to get lost.
-Here's the procedure:
+Nothing could be simpler, you will not be lost...
+Here is the procedure: